containers/podman/docs/source/markdown/podman-container-checkpoint.1.md

 #### **--ignore-rootfs**

-This only works in combination with **--export, -e**.
-If a checkpoint is exported to a tar.gz file it is possible with the help of **--ignore-rootfs** to explicitly disable including changes to the root file-system into the checkpoint archive file.
-The default is **false**.
+If a checkpoint is exported to a tar.gz file it is possible with the help of **--ignore-rootfs** to explicitly disable including changes to the root file-system into the checkpoint archive file.\
+The default is **false**.\
+*IMPORTANT: This OPTION only works in combination with **--export, -e**.*

 #### **--ignore-volumes**

 This OPTION must be used in combination with the **--export, -e** OPTION.
-When this OPTION is specified, the content of volumes associated with the *container* will not be included into the checkpoint tar.gz file.
+When this OPTION is specified, the content of volumes associated with the *container* will not be included into the checkpoint tar.gz file.\
 The default is **false**.

 #### **--keep**, **-k**

 Keep all temporary log and statistics files created by CRIU during checkpointing.
 These files are not deleted if checkpointing fails for further debugging.
-If checkpointing succeeds these files are theoretically not needed, but if these files are needed Podman can keep the files for further analysis.
+If checkpointing succeeds these files are theoretically not needed, but if these files are needed Podman can keep the files for further analysis.\
 The default is **false**.

 #### **--latest**, **-l**

 Instead of providing the *container ID* or *name*, use the last created *container*.
-If you use methods other than Podman to run *containers* such as `CRI-O`, the last started *container* could be from either of those methods.
+If other methods than Podman are used to run *containers* such as `CRI-O`, the last started *container* could be from either of those methods.\
 The default is **false**.\
-*IMPORTANT: This OPTION is not available with the remote Podman client.*
+*IMPORTANT: This OPTION is not available with the remote Podman client.
+This OPTION does not need a container name or ID as input argument.*

 #### **--leave-running**, **-R**

-Leave the *container* running after checkpointing instead of stopping it.
+Leave the *container* running after checkpointing instead of stopping it.\
 The default is **false**.

 #### **--pre-checkpoint**, **-P**

 Dump the *container's* memory information only, leaving the *container* running.
 Later operations will supersede prior dumps.
-It only works on `runc 1.0-rc3` or `higher`.
+It only works on `runc 1.0-rc3` or `higher`.\
 The default is **false**.

 #### **--tcp-established**

 Checkpoint a *container* with established TCP connections.
 If the checkpoint image contains established TCP connections, this OPTION is required during restore.
-Defaults to not checkpointing *containers* with established TCP connections.
+Defaults to not checkpointing *containers* with established TCP connections.\
 The default is **false**.

 #### **--with-previous**

 Check out the *container* with previous criu image files in pre-dump.
-It only works on `runc 1.0-rc3` or `higher`.
+It only works on `runc 1.0-rc3` or `higher`.\
 The default is **false**.\
 *IMPORTANT: This OPTION is not available with **--pre-checkpoint***.

 ## EXAMPLES
 Make a checkpoint for the container "mywebserver".
 ```
 # podman container checkpoint mywebserver